devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 ### Installing Devtron agent

 Your Kubernetes cluster gets mapped with the Devtron when you save the cluster configurations.
-Now the Devtron agent needs to be installed on the cluster that you added over Devtron.
-So that the components of Devtron can communicate with your cluster.
+Now the Devtron agent needs to be installed on the cluster that you have added on Devtron so that you're able to deploy on the added cluster.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/cluster-and-environments/install-devtron-agent.png)